 In this talk, we focused on mental practice as a technique to help improve our performance under pressure.
-For the full notes and references on performance under pressure and mental practice, see this blog post.
+For the full notes and references on mental practice, see this blog post.
+For a much longer discussion about stress and performance under pressure, see this post.

 We want to use mental practice to ensure that we have all the resources we need, in order to deal with the demands placed on us.

 We discussed three cases to demonstrate the role of mental practice: